A&W (Canada): Other products

 A&W also sells their Mozza Burger, which is not part of the burger family nor the value menu.
 It consists of a beef patty, lettuce, tomato, bacon, mozzarella cheese, and their special Mozza sauce on a sesame seed bun.

 Discontinued offerings include Bone-in Chubby Chicken (sold in 2-3 piece combos, buckets of 10, with a "family box" of fries/onion rings, and a side of potato salad/coleslaw (also discontinued options)), discontinued members of the Burger Family: Grandma Burger, a prime rib burger topped with caramelized onions and horseradish sauce; and the Sirloin Burger Twins, which were a pair of sliders, the Veggie Deluxe (veggie burger with mozzarella cheese, lettuce, tomato, onion, and pickles), traditional hot dogs, and the Whistle Dog (topped with cheese and bacon).

-Available sides include french fries, poutine, and thick-cut onion rings.
-Fries are default in combos, the other sides can be substituted for an additional charge.
-Fries have salt added by default.
-You can request no salt fries but they will be a wait.
-Sweet potato fries have been added to the menu in some locations.
-The sweet potato fries are served with a small container of chipotle mayo.
-There is also a sweet potato poutine option available at locations serving sweet potato fries.
-Sweet potato fries do not come with salt added.
-All sides can also have "seasoning salt" added to them as well (the seasoning salt added by default to A&W onion rings).
-Though it is considered a breakfast item, you can potentially order hash brown (patties) as well.

-Drinks include A&W Root Beer (and A&W Diet Root Beer) and other Coca-Cola soft drinks (Coca-Cola, Diet Coke, (Coke Zero is also available in some locations), Sprite), Gold Peak Iced Tea (not Nestle or Brisk), apple juice, orange juice, lemonade, milk, chocolate milk, along with hot chocolate (at some locations), tea, organic Van Houtte coffee, milkshakes (at some locations: flavour options include Vanilla, Strawberry, Chocolate, and yes, Root Beer), smoothies and Frozen A&W Root Beer.
-The A&W ice cream floats continue to be offered in some restaurants (made with pre-portioned scoops of frozen ice cream by Nestlé).
-There is speculation the new Brew Bar might replace that fan favourite though.

 The ketchup and mustard served at A&W location are processed by French's at their Ontario facility and use only Canadian ingredients.

 The Whistle Dog, a hot dog dressed with cheese, bacon and relish, was available in Canada, but was discontinued at the end of 2016; the regular hot dog was similarly discontinued.
 In July 2022, all Canadian A&W locations brought back the Whistle Dog for a limited time.